mozilla/l10nregistry-rs/src/solver/README.md

 If the testing can be performed in parallel, like an asynchronous I/O, the above *serial* solution is sub-optimal as it misses on the benefit of testing multiple cells at once.

-In such scenario, a difference to the algorithm is that it will not first populate a complete candidate such that all cells are at indexes that may lead to a solution and then call the testing method on such complete candidate:
+In such a scenario, the algorithm will construct a candidate that *can* be valid (bailing only from candidates that have been already memoized as unavailable), and then test all of the untested cells in that candidate at once.

 ```text
           ▼